-Make sure to read the EXCEL Chimney installation manual concerning requirements for supports, bracing, anchors, etc. Refer to Table 1 (F) for the maximum chimney height that can be supported by the top of the fireplace.
+Make sure to read the EXCEL Chimney installation manual concerning requirements for supports, bracing, anchors, etc. The EXCEL Chimney manual is available at your RSF dealer or on our web site: www.icc-rsf.com.
+Refer to Table 1 (F) for the maximum chimney height that can be supported by the top of the fireplace.

-- ♦ WARNING: THE CLEARANCE BETWEEN THE CHIMNEY AND COMBUSTIBLE MATERIAL MUST BE 2" OR MORE.
-DO NOT FILL THIS AREA WITH INSULATION. - 1.
-Cut and frame the required holes in the floor(s), ceiling(s) and roof where the chimney will pass through.
-The rough opening in the framing is 13" square (the opening can be slightly bigger, but NEVER smaller). - 2.
-From below, install a radiation shield in each floor through which the chimney passes.
-At the attic level, install a radiation shield and a storm collar as shown in Figure 10. - ♦ WARNING: A RADIATION SHIELD MUST BE INSTALLED AT EACH FLOOR WHERE THE CHIMNEY PASSES THROUGH. - 3.
-Place the first length of chimney on the fireplace.
+- WARNING: THE CLEARANCE BETWEEN THE CHIMNEY AND COMBUSTIBLE MATERIAL MUST BE 2" OR MORE.
+DO NOT FILL THIS AREA WITH INSULATION. - Cut and frame the required holes in the floor(s), ceiling(s) and roof where the chimney will pass through.
+The rough opening in the framing is 13" square (the opening can be slightly bigger, but NEVER smaller). - From below, install a radiation shield in each floor through which the chimney passes.
+At the attic level, install a radiation shield and a storm collar as shown in Figure 8.

+♦ WARNING: A RADIATION SHIELD MUST BE INSTALLED AT EACH FLOOR WHERE THE CHIMNEY PASSES THROUGH.

+3. Place the first length of chimney on the fireplace.
 Secure the chimney length to the fireplace with the three screws provided.
 Assemble the rest of the chimney.